dwolters/pandoc-http/README.md

 ## Installation with Docker
 To simplify the usage of this project, we wrapped everything into a docker container that can easily be deployed on any machine.

+Pandoc uses latex to create pdfs.
+Since the latex dependencies add roughly 2gb to the docker image, we decided to create to images:
+- `dwolters/pandoc-http:lasted` does not include latex and is therefore unable to create pdf (size ~700mb).
+The `:lastest` tag is added by default if no tag is specified.
+- `dwolters/pandoc-http:latex` includes latex and be used to create pdfs (size ~2.7gb).
+It takes a while to build or pull this image.

 You can build the image yourself:
 ```sh